NeuroScript MovAlyzeR Help Send comments on this topic.

 Time Functions: Settings and Flags

-o Filter Method: The user can specify to filter trial data using an FFT low-pass filter or a 4th-order zero-lag Butterworth low-pass filter.
+The user can specify to filter trial data using an FFT low-pass filter or a 4th-order zero-lag Butterworth low-pass filter.

-o Filter Frequency: The low-pass filter is a frequency domain (using Fast Fourier Transform), low-pass filter with bandpass equal to 1, stop band equal to 0, and overall 0-phase.
+Filter Frequency The low-pass filter is a frequency domain (using Fast Fourier Transform), low-pass filter with bandpass equal to 1, stop band equal to 0, and overall 0-phase.
 In principle, it can have any filter characteristic (Teulings & Maarse, 1983), however, a symmetrical, sinusoidal attenuation band is set between Filter Frequency * (1 +- 4 / 7) while only the Filter Frequency can be selected.
 Refer to the section on filtering for more description.

-o Read only every specified decimate-th sample: This option reads every Nth sample (where N is specified in the box) instead of reading every sample.
+Lump decimates samples or 0 for optimal decimation This option reads every Nth sample (where N is specified in the box) instead of reading every sample.

-~This option can be used to avoid truncation of the recordings when they consist of several thousands of samples.
+This option can be used to avoid truncation of the recordings when they consist of several thousands of samples.

-~If you specify decimation value of 0, MovAlyzeR will automatically determine the optimal decimation to analyze the entire recording independent of its size, by first reducing the number of samples and then by averaging into groups of 2, 3, ... samples.
+If you specify decimation value of 0, MovAlyzeR will automatically determine the optimal decimation to analyze the entire recording independent of its size, by first reducing the number of samples and then by averaging into groups of 2, 3, ... samples.

-~If you as the user want to determine the decimation to have a fixed value, set it to a positive value of 1 (default = no decimation), 2, 3, .....
+If you as the user want to determine the decimation to have a fixed value, set it to a positive value of 1 (default = no decimation), 2, 3, .....
 A good start value is 1, unless truncation takes place in which case you may choose 0.

 To properly analyze these patterns you can segment (See also segmentation) into strokes and submovements and calculate features based on the: